InfosecFeedsorg/InfosecFeedsorg.github.io/README.md

 #
 #

+#the next time I want to update this, I wil bring in about 6 more feeds including some forensic ones, and also find a way to automatically convert pure mxl feeds like the isc stormcast into something planet likes.

 \\\Treat each other awesomely -> "What are RSS feeds?"
 Well, in this case it's like a web-based podcather, or place to summarize and index all the security-related podcasts.

 Initially this was just a side-effect of gradually beginning to share personal blogs (blog.infosecfeeds.org) and the Computer Forensics Podcast (dfir.infosecfeeds.org or podcast.infosecfeeds.org).
 I ended up with the url, and after a few conversations on twitter (reposted to  @infosecfeedsorg) about how an index or more lists of all "infosec" related security podcasts would be cool, we created this.